 Thus we see what great use there is of dealing with ourselves, for the better composing and settling of our souls.
-Which though it be a course without glory and ostentation in the world, as causing a man to retire inwardly into his own breast, having no other witness but God and himself; and though it be likewise irksome to the flesh, as calling the soul home to itself, being desirous naturally to wander abroad, and be a stranger at home: yet it is a course both good in itself, and makes the soul good.
+Which, though it be a course without glory and ostentation in the world, as causing a man to retire inwardly into his own breast, having no other witness but God and himself; and though it be likewise irksome to the flesh, as calling the soul home to itself, being desirous naturally to wander abroad and be a stranger at home;

+yet it is a course both good in itself, and makes the soul good.

-For by this means the judgment is exercised and rectified, the will and affections ordered, the whole man put into a holy frame fit for every good action.
-By this the tree is made good and the fruit cannot but be answerable; by this the soul itself is set in tune, whence there is a pleasant harmony in our whole conversation.
+For by this means the judgment is exercised and rectified, the will and affections ordered, the whole man put into an holy frame fit for every good action.
+By this the tree is made good, and the fruit cannot but be answerable; by this the soul itself is set in tune, whence there is a pleasant harmony in our whole conversation.
 Without this, we may do that which is outwardly good to others, but we can never be good ourselves.
-The first justice begins within, when there is a due subjection of all the powers of the soul to the spirit, as sanctified and guided by

-God's Spirit; when justice and order is first established in the soul, it will appear from thence in all our dealings.
-He that is at peace in himself, will be peaceable to others, peaceable in his family, peaceable in the church, peaceable in the state; the soul of a wicked man is in perpetual sedition; being always troubled in itself, it is no wonder if it be troublesome to others.
+The first justice begins within, when there is a due subjectiou of all the powers of the soul to the spirit, as sanctified and guided by God's Spirit; when justice and order is first established in the soul, it will appear from thence in all our dealings.
+He that is at peace in himself, will be peaceable to others, peaceable in his family, peaceable in the church, peaceable in the state.
+The soul of a wicked man is in perpetual sedition; being always troubled in itself, it is no wonder if it be troublesome to others.
 Unity in ourselves is before union with others.

 To conclude this first part, concerning intercourse with ourselves.
-As we desire to enjoy ourselves, and to live the life of men and of Christians, which is, to understand our ways: as we desire to live comfortably, and not to be accessory of yielding to that sorrow which causeth death: as we desire to answer God and ourselves, when we are to give an account of the inward tumults of our souls; as we desire to be vessels prepared for every good work, and to have strength to undergo any cross: as we desire to have healthy souls, and to keep a sabbath within ourselves: as we desire not only to do good, but to be good in ourselves: so let us labour to quiet our souls, and often ask a reason of ourselves, Why we should not be quiet?
+As we desire to enjoy ourselves, and to live the life of men and of Christians, which is, to understand our ways; as we desire to live comfortably, and not to be accessory of yielding to that sorrow which causeth death; as we desire to answer God and ourselves, when we are to give an account of the inward tumults of our souls; as we desire to be vessels prepared for every good work, and to have strength to undergo any cross; as we desire to have healthy souls, and to keep a sabbath within ourselves; as we desire not only to do good, but to be good in ourselves: so let us labour to quiet our souls, and often ask a reason of ourselves, why we should not be quiet?

-CHAP.
-X.

-Means not to be overcharged with Sorrow.
+CHAPTER X.-Means not to be overcharged with sorrow.

-To help us further herein, besides that which hath been formerly spoken, preparation for them.
+To help us further herein, besides that which hath been formerly spoken, 1.
+We must take heed of building an ungrounded confidence of happiness for time to come, which makes us when changes come, 1, Unacquainted with them; 2, Takes away expectation of them; 3, And preparation for them.
 When any thing is strange and sudden, and lights upon us unfurnished and unfenced, it must needs put our spirits out of frame.
 It is good therefore to make all kind of troubles familiar to us, in our thoughts at least, and this will break the force of them.
 It is good to fence our souls beforehand against all assaults, as men use to keep out the sea, by raising banks; and if a breach be made, to repair it presently.